MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/flw-teams-worker.md

 ## View and manage your current work order

-1. From your mobile device, access the Microsoft Viva dashboard.
+1. From your mobile device, access the Field Service (Preview) dashboard.

 1. Under **Current Work Order**, if you only need to update the booking status, select **Update Status**.
 Otherwise, select **Details**.